Go to Knowledge hub

 Can I get COVID-19 from the vaccine?

-No. Even though you can get side effects like a mild fever or soreness after a vaccine, 2024-2025 COVID-19 vaccines cannot give you COVID-19 because they do not contain live or active virus.
+No. Even though you can get side effects like pain or redness at the injection site, fatigue, headache, muscle pain, or fever after a vaccine, COVID-19 vaccines cannot give you COVID-19 because they do not contain live or active virus.

-The 2024-2025 COVID-19 vaccine is part of a proactive health routine that helps train and strengthen your immune system against SARS-CoV-2, the virus that causes COVID-19, reducing your risk of infection and serious illness.
+For eligible individuals, the updated COVID-19 vaccine is part of a proactive health routine that helps train and strengthen your immune system against SARS-CoV-2, the virus that causes COVID-19, helping to reduce your risk of infection and serious illness.

-Yes.
-Even if you’ve had COVID-19, vaccination can help strengthen and extend your body’s natural defenses, providing more consistent protection, though you can opt to wait a few months after infection.
+Even if you’ve had COVID-19, vaccination can help strengthen your body’s immune response, providing more consistent protection, though you can opt to wait a few months after infection.
 You can still get reinfected after having COVID-19, as even immunity from infection decreases with time.
+Talk to your vaccination provider about when an updated COVID-19 vaccine is recommended for you.

 Can adults get COVID-19 vaccines from different brands?

 Yes.
-The recommendations from the Centers for Disease Control and Prevention state, “There is no preferential recommendation for the use of one COVID-19 vaccine over another when more than one recommended age-appropriate vaccine is available.
-Administer an age-appropriate COVID-19 vaccine product for each dose.”
+The recommendations from the Centers for Disease Control and Prevention state, “There is no preferential recommendation for the use of one COVID-19 vaccine over another when more than one recommended age-appropriate vaccine is available.”

-2024-2025 COVID-19 vaccines are widely available across the United States.
-You can get a shot through your healthcare provider and may be able to get a shot at a local pharmacy or by the local health department.
+COVID-19 vaccines are available across the United States, but distribution can vary by state and by retailer.
+You can get a shot at your doctor's office and may be able to get a shot at a local pharmacy or by the local health department.
 Some clinics, urgent care centers, and hospitals also offer COVID-19 vaccination on a walk-in basis.

 References